 Interns thus far have been Conny Cavazos, Leah Maldonado, David Caterini, Sarah Lee, and Yura Seo.

-Advisors along the way have been Andrew Blauvelt, Johanna Drucker, Steven Heller, Gloria Kondrup, Ellen Lupton, Silas Munro, Ruki Neuhold-Ravikumar, and Lorraine Wild
+Our invaluable Advisors are Ana Arriola-Kanada, Andrew Blauvelt, Johanna Drucker, Steven Heller, Bennie Johnson, Ellen Lupton, Silas Munro, Ruki Neuhold-Ravikumar, and Lorraine Wild.

 We have had the chance to share this project and consult with a group of design history educators, scholars, and curators, through the Design History Friday meetup.